Edward Baigent

-Edward Baigent (22 June 1813 – 9 November 1892) was a 19th-century Member of Parliament from Nelson, New Zealand.
-He was one of the most successful saw-millers of the region, and his company existed for well over 100 years.
+Edward Baigent (22 June 1813 – 9 November 1892) was a 19th-century New Zealand politician.
+He served two terms as a member of Parliament from Nelson, New Zealand, and is regarded as one of the most successful saw-millers of the region; his company existed for well over 100 years.

 Family

 Edward Baigent was born in 1813 in Windlesham, Surrey, England, and christened on 31 July 1814.
 His parents were Thomas Baigent (1782–1860) and Dorothy Ann Coule (1782–1869).
-He married Mary Ann Hern at Windlesham, circa 1830.
+Baigent was brought up as a mechanic, but afterwards engaged in farming.
+He married Mary Ann Hern at Windlesham, in 1833.

 The Baigents and their five children emigrated to Nelson on the Clifford in May 1842; he was thus one of the earliest settlers in the Nelson region.

 His son Joseph was born three days after their arrival in the colony and he was only the seventh child to be born in Nelson.
 His next son, Henry Baigent, later became Mayor of Nelson.
 After Henry, the Baigents had four more children; eleven in total.